OneWomenLess/OneWomenLess.github.io/README.md

 >
 > Small and medium-sized R&D grants between 5.000 and 50.000 euro, with the possibility to scale up.

-You can apply individually and we may as Majstrownia as well.

 .

-FINAL NOTE: Effective _conflict-resolution mechanisms_ (rapid access, low-cost, local and obviously - fair) are one of the design principles\*\*\*\*\* of long-enduring common-pool resources that [Elinor Ostrom](https://en.m.wikipedia.org/w/index.php?title=Elinor_Ostrom) formulated, based on her lifelong studies.
-She was awarded Nobel Prize in economy for her work on commons governance.
+Effective _Conflict-resolution mechanisms_ is one of the design principles\*\*\*\*\* of long-enduring common-pool resources that Elinor Ostrom formulated, based on her lifelong studies on commons governance.
+She was awarded Nobel Prize in economy for her work on that.
 If we want FOSS projects environment to be sustainable, this gives **research-based justification** for the project.

 ---